May 22, 2008

 In laboratory studies, acrylamide caused cancer in animals, but at acrylamide levels much higher than those seen in foods.
 FDA is now conducting research to determine whether the much lower levels of acrylamide in food pose a health risk to people (See Is there a risk from eating foods that contain acrylamide?).

-FDA's best advice for acrylamide and eating is that consumers adopt a healthy eating plan, consistent with the Dietary Guidelines for Americans, that emphasizes fruits, vegetables, whole grains, and fat-free or low-fat milk and milk products; includes lean meats, poultry, fish, beans, eggs, and nuts; and is low in saturated fats, trans fats, cholesterol, salt (sodium) and added sugars.
+FDA's best advice for acrylamide and eating is that consumers adopt a healthy eating plan, consistent with the Dietary Guidelines for Americans, that emphasizes fruits, vegetables, whole grains, and fat-free or low-fat milk and milk products; includes lean meats, poultry, fish, beans, eggs, and nuts; and limits saturated fats, trans fats, cholesterol, salt (sodium) and added sugars.
 FDA is waiting for new research results before considering whether new advice on acrylamide is needed.
 However, consumers who want to reduce acrylamide levels in their diet now may find the following information helpful.

 Food choice and acrylamide exposure